gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 Currently, Graphene has implemented [[these Linux system calls|Supported System Calls in Graphene]].
-Before running any application, you must confirm that all system calls required by the application executables and libraries are supported (or that unsuppored system calls do not affect the functionality of the application).
+Before running any application, you must confirm that all system calls required by the application executables and libraries are supported (or that unsupported system calls do not affect the functionality of the application).